At Climate Week NYC, Audubon collaborated with partners and hosted a panel about responsible offshore wind development.

 During Climate Week (September 21-28, 2025), Audubon will take part in discussions emphasizing a rigorous, science-based approach to solving the interconnected challenges of climate change and biodiversity loss.

-Meghan Ryan, Audubon's Director of Natural Climate Solutions Strategy, and Matt Maier, Owner of Thousand Hills Lifetime Grazed, will join leaders at The Hub Live to to highlight the Audubon Conservation Ranching program and its role in advancing nature-based regeneration.
+The shift to nature-based regeneration is gaining momentum across the U.S. Meghan Ryan, Audubon's Director of Natural Climate Solutions Strategy, and Matt Maier, Owner of Thousand Hills Lifetime Grazed, will join leaders during the Climate Group's Hub Live session, Our most natural lever – are we ready for a regenerative world?, to highlight the Audubon Conservation Ranching program and its role in advancing nature-based regeneration.

-Audubon and local chapter NYC Bird Alliance will lead programs at The Nest Climate Campus, an official event partner of Climate Week NYC based at the Javits Center.
-These events are free to attend in-person with registration for a complimentary three-day pass to The Nest Climate Campus.
+Audubon will lead a Main Stage session at The Nest Climate Campus, an official event partner of Climate Week NYC based at the Javits Center.
+Audubon experts and panelists will discuss a soon to be released scientific paper on how conservation can provide overlapping benefits for people, climate, and biodiversity.
+This event is free to attend in-person with registration for a three-day pass to The Nest Climate Campus.

 Join scientists at NYC Bird Alliance for guided tours of the Javits Center green roof network, nearly 7 acres of diverse green habitats that support a variety of wildlife.
 Participants will talk about the Javits Center’s pioneering bird-friendly glass, visit the rooftop Farm, Food Forest, and Pollinator Garden, and explore how these habitats support pollinators, bats, and migratory birds.
+NYC Bird Alliance’s full roundup of public Climate Week NYC events can be found here.

 Let us send you the latest in bird and conservation news.